top of page

 At Breastfeeding Medicine of NJ, we treat the parent-child dyad.
 We recognize that both maternal and infant factors come into play in establishing and maintaining a successful breastfeeding experience.
 As a physician, Dr. Schecter is experienced in the diagnosis and treatment of many breastfeeding issues.
 Some common difficulties include:

-Maternal Factors:
+Parent Factors:

 • Breast and nipple pain